b3nl/ecommerce-developer.de/src/content/blog/2025-01-23-December-2024-Issue-of-php_architect.md

 ## **2024 EOL** and Conclusion

-The December 2024 issue of *php[architect]* is a fitting close to a fantastic year for PHP.
+The December 2024 issue of *PHP Architect* is a fitting close to a fantastic year for PHP.
 From foundational principles to modern tools and retrospectives, the magazine offers something for every developer.
 My thanks go out to the authors and the PHP community for their contributions and insights throughout the year.
 Here’s to an even more exciting 2025!

 **Buy here: https://www.phparch.com/magazine/2024/12/2024-12-time-for-php/**